Management Consultant Burnout: When You're Lost in Your Own Change

 I didn’t even know it was happening.

-That's not burnout in the dramatic sense.
-It's something quieter, harder to name.
-It's what happens when you've been running a system that was built for output, not for you.
+That's not burnout in a loud way.
+It's quieter, harder to name.
+It's what happens when you run a system made for output, not you.

-That's called autopilot, and over time, I stopped knowing who I was outside of it, and it started from a lack of trust in myself.
+This is autopilot.
+Over time, I lost track of who I was outside of work, and that started with a lack of self-trust.

 Here’s what I believe